Federal Reserve Bank of Boston Policy Regarding Availability of Information

 Segregable portions of records or information not otherwise exempt as listed above may be provided if release of that excerpt/portion will convey meaningful information that is not misleading.

-A requestor shall pay for the direct and reasonable costs of producing the requested information or records.
-Fees will be assessed in accordance with Appendix A to 12 C.F.R. § 261.17, available at http://www.federalreserve.gov/generalinfo/foia/rules.cfm#261.17.
+Fees for search, production, and copying of records shall be assessed in a manner reasonably similar to the fees charged by the Board of Governors of the Federal Reserve System.
 In its discretion, the Bank may grant a waiver or reduction of fees if it determines that (i) disclosure of the information is in the public interest; and (ii) the disclosure of information is not primarily in the commercial interest of the requestor.
+No search fees will be charged if the Bank fails to respond to a record request within 20 days.

 The Secretary will maintain a cumulative log recording the date of receipt, name of requestor, information requested, and the disposition of each request for records made pursuant to FOIA or these rules.